INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 It was just… basically, we traveled around England, for three weeks in the back of a van in November.
 We did sleep in our sleeping bags on top of the gear.
 No hotels and shit, and we were getting paid three pounds a day.
 All we lived from baked beans and eggs and shit like that, but it was a lot of fun afterward, you know.
 I’m glad that we did that because we did learn a lot.
 It’s like if you’ve ever been to the military, it’s not really fun while you’re there, but afterward, you realize it was a lot of fun “laughs” I do remember when people sometimes were spitting on us and shouting, but on other places, we had it pretty good reception.
 We were pretty young.
 It was our first, first real-time out on the road, so that was a lot of fun.

 I think yeah because I don’t think we thought too much about things like that back then.
 We didn’t think about it at all.
 If I listen to it today, I think it sounds a little different than most of the stuff that came out at that time.
 I think artistically; I think it’s probably the album where we found our style and sound and everything.
 I think it’s very, that one and FUTURE WORLD are the two milestones for this band.
-The two albums that sort of manifested the band, and the sound of the band, and stuff like that.
+The two albums that sort of manifested the band, the band’s sound, and stuff like that.
 But back then, we didn’t think too much about it.

 Tell something about the cover art of RED HOT AND HEAVY?